unchartedsoftware/aperture-tiles/docs/documentation/setup/readme.md

 ####<a name="hbase-version"></a>Specifying Your Hadoop/HBase Version

-Prior to building the project, you specify the version of Hadoop and/or HBase you installed (if applicable).
+Prior to building the project, you need to specify the version of Hadoop and/or HBase installed (if applicable).
 Edit the `<properties>` section of the *aperture-tiles/pom.xml* build file to select the valid settings for your version.
 See the comments in the file for more details.

-If you plan to run only Spark in standalone mode, you can skip this step.
+If you plan to run Spark only in standalone mode, you can skip this step.

 ####<a name="compiling"></a>Compiling the Aperture Tiles Projects